Cynler/Casual-Guide-to-Cleaning/README.md

 ## Any surface above the floor
 What is any surface above the floor?
 Tables, Countertops, Shelves...Any surfaces exposed in the open that are horizontal.
 ## Floor
+For dry messes, the cleaning instructions are nearly identical.
+Yes, we do have a [robot vacuum cleaner](#robot-vacuum), but he only does so much for the floors that it can reach, and he should really only have to worry about normal household dust, and maybe hair that falls on the ground.
+We have a broom and dustpan wedged between the fridge and tall shelf, as well as a [compact vacuum cleaner](#vacuum-cleaner).
+Either one should be plenty for most dry messes.

+Wet messes are more complicated, and different surfaces require different types of attention, detailed below.
 ### Wooden Floor
 ### Tiles
 ## Cloth-based